|Rebecca S. Burton, PhD|

 During my postdoctoral fellowship I studied seasonal changes in body mass, metabolism, and immunocompetence of dusky-footed woodrats (N. fuscipes) at Sedgwick Reserve.
 Some of my colleagues at the National Center for Ecological Analysis and Synthesis extended this research and analyzed den characteristics and use patterns.
 This has enabled us to make recommendations about placement of artificial dens during relocation efforts involving endangered subspecies of dusky-footed woodrats (N. fuscipes riparia).
 I also also conducted a survey of the mammals of Sedgwick.

 In addition, I was part of a team that was experimenting with management strategies to encourage native plants found on California's serpentine refuges to reinvade the alluvial soil, which is now covered with introduced grasses.
-These days I'm developing our own prairie site here on the Alverno campus.

 Of my research papers, my favorite was based on an experiment to examine the effect of immune challenge on hibernation in Turkish hamsters (Mesocricetus brandti).
 It appears that the hamsters spend more time in torpor if they are exposed to a novel antigen during the hibernation season.
 This mechanism may allow them to defend themselves against pathogens, which can't proliferate at low temperatures.